Buying & Selling Businesses

-- a third party guarantee (a promise to pay the landlord if you break the lease)
+- a third party guarantee (a third party promises to pay the landlord if the tenant breaks the lease); or

-- a bank guarantee (a promise by the tenant’s bank to pay the landlord an amount up to an agreed limit if the tenant breaks the lease).
+- a bank guarantee (a promise by the tenant’s bank to pay the landlord up to an agreed amount if the tenant breaks the lease).
 The tenant usually has to give the bank some security to obtain a bank guarantee.

-If the tenant agrees to pay the landlord a cash bond as security, the landlord must deposit the bond with the NSW Government retail bond scheme within 20 business days after receiving it.
-The scheme holds the bond in trust and invests it in a special account.
+If the tenant agrees to pay the landlord a cash bond as security, within 20 business days the landlord must deposit the bond with the NSW Government’s Retail Bond Scheme, which holds it in trust in a special account.

 The advantages of giving the landlord a cash bond include:

-- legal procedures for paying out bond money at the end of the lease and for disputes can help minimise costs.
+- there are legal procedures for paying out bond money at the end of the lease and for disputes, which can help minimise your costs.